 Paul is the clubs meet and greeter and will welcome you to the club and introduce you to our members.

 Click Here for full details of Membership Fees.

 The club can offer lots of help and advice in setting up and using all types of astronomical equipment, from telescopes to CCD cameras and software, maybe you are thinking about buying your first telescope and are looking for advice, Jim and Ron will be happy to help point you in the right direction.

-We also have a selection of telescopes available to loan to club members.
+We also have a selection of telescopes and other equipment available to loan to club members.

-So why not give the Club a try, make new friends and explore the Universe with us!
+Why not give the Club a try and make new friends and explore the Universe with us!